Avocado Salsa (salsa de aguacate)

 DIRECTIONS:

-- Remove the husk from the tomatillos and rinse them.
+- Remove the husk from 4-5 medium tomatillos and rinse them well.
 Slice the tomatillos crosswise.
 Set aside.

-- slice the jalapeño in half, vertically and remove the seeds and white membrane.
+- Slice 1 medium jalapeno in half, vertically and remove the seeds and white membrane.

 - Remove the skin from the blistered garlic and discard.
 Transfer the tomatillos, jalapeño and garlic to the bowl of a food processor.
 Pulse several times until fairly smooth.

-- Peel and seed the avocado and place it in the bowl of the food processor.
-Add the lime zest, juice, cilantro and salt.
+- Peel and seed two avocados and transfer them to the food processor.
 Pulse until the salsa is smooth and creamy.

 NUTRITION: